namtk/ManiNetCluster/README.md

 # ManiNetCluster
-Simultaneous clustering on manifold time series gene expression profiles
+A Manifold Learning Based Approach to Reveal Functional Linkages Across Multiple Gene Networks

 author: Nam Nguyen, Ian Blaby, Daifeng Wang

-date: April 12, 2018
+date: September 7, 2018

 ---
 To use this package, you will need both the R statistical computing environment (version 3.4.1 or later) and Python (version 3.6.1 or later).
 The Python environment depends on numpy, scipy, matplotlib, and scikit-learn.

 ManiNetCluster has been tested with Mac and Linux operating systems.

 The following license governs the use of ManiNetCluster in academic and educational environments.
 Commercial use requires a commercial license from the Owner of the copyright.
-Please check the license.pdf file for more details.

 ---